MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/osx-agent.md

 :::moniker-end

-To build and deploy Xcode apps or Xamarin.iOS projects, you'll need at least one macOS agent.
+To build and deploy Xcode apps or Xamarin.iOS projects, you need at least one macOS agent.
 This agent can also build and deploy Java and Android apps.

 > [!NOTE]
 > This article describes how to configure a [self-hosted agent](agents.md#self-hosted-agents).
 If you're using Azure DevOps Services and a [Microsoft-hosted agent](hosted.md) meets your needs, you can skip setting up a self-hosted macOS agent.